Updated: Apr 5

 You will be instructed to feed about a ¼ to ½ of your pet’s normal dinner at 8:00 pm on the evening of surgery.

 Limit excessive water intake.
-Your pet may resume its normal diet the morning after surgery.
+Your pet may resume their normal diet the morning after surgery.

 Your pet may not have a bowel movement for 24 to 36 hours after surgery; this is a normal as certain anesthetic and pain medications slow down gastric motility.